 3) Login to Course and Select Exam

 At start-up, LockDown Browser will automatically go to the login page for the institution’s learning management system.
 Students simply log in and navigate to the exam, just as they would in a regular browser.

-Note: If a student tries to access the exam using a regular browser, they will encounter a message indicating that they must instead use LockDown Browser, as shown here.
+Note: If a student tries to access the exam using a regular browser, they will encounter a message indicating that they must instead use LockDown Browser.